-- 1. If a student is injured, is ill, or the student's health status changes must report to the Chair of the Department of Nursing within 24 hours and/or prior to clinical experience. - 2.
+- 1. If a student is injured, is ill, or the student's health status changes, this must be reported to the Chair of the Department of Nursing within 24 hours and/or prior to clinical experience. - 2.
 The Director of Academic Support and Program Compliance will request that the student provide verification from a health care provider of the student's continued ability to perform clinical activities.
 In addition, the student must also be cleared by the assigned clinical facility and the Department of Nursing in accordance with the facility's patient safety and quality standards. - 3.
 A copy of the "Safety and Technical Standards" form and a cover memo for the health care provider to verify that the student can meet the safety and technical standards will be provided to the health care provider by the student. - a.
 The student will return the health care provider-completed and signed memo to the Director of Academic Support and Program Compliance. - b.
-If the student indicates that he or she would be able to meet the requirements by answering "Yes (with accommodations)", the Department of Nursing will consult with ODS to determine potential eligibility for reasonable accommodations under the ADA and Section 504. - 4.
+If the student needs accommodations due to a temporary impairment requests should be made to ODR. - 4.
 The Department of Nursing will submit all associated documentation to the clinical facility for review and determination of the students' ability to participate in clinical.